narengan/cis/faq.md

 Also, please allow up to 15 minutes for one of our partner Certificates Authorities (CAs) to issue a new certificate.
 You’ll see a privacy warning in your browser if your new certificate has not yet been issued.

+## Why do I see invalid SSL certificate error?
+The default TLS option was changed from `end-to-end flexible` to `end-to-end CA signed` for best security practice, which might affect the domains created earlier.
+As we mentioned [here](ssl-option.html), The `end-to-end CA signed` TLS option requires your server configured with valid TLS certificate.
+If you see `Error 526, Invalid SSL Certificate` error when visiting your web site, you have to update your web server with a valid TLS certificate.
+We don't recommend changing the TLS option to less strict mode to circumvent this error because potential security threats may be introduced to your web site.

 ## What is DDoS?
 A distributed denial-of-service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with traffic from multiple sources.
 In a DDoS attack, multiple compromised computer systems attack a target such as a server, website, or other network resource, and which affects users of the targeted resource.